'Julie & the Phantoms' Costume Designer Shares 8 Secrets: See Sketches

 7. Why Luke Carries Around That Blue Rabbit's Foot Everywhere

 "During our fittings, Charlie showed me his grandfather's lucky rabbit's foot.
-It was a blue lucky rabbit's foot -- his heritage is from Ireland, I think -- and it was passed down from his grandfather to him and he's going to keep it forever.
+It was a blue lucky rabbit's foot -- his heritage is from Ireland, I think it was passed down from his grandfather to him and it's something he's going to keep forever.
 It's his lucky charm.
-He's like, 'Could I have this as my character too?'
-And I was like, 'Okay!'
-But of course you need multiples.
-I found this vendor that was selling identical ones, like five in a pack.
-So it worked out.
-It was faux.
-But that's something Charlie really carries around every day, that lucky blue rabbit's foot."
+He asked me, 'Could I have this as part of my character too?'
+And I told him, 'Okay!'
+But of course, as a costume designer, you need to have multiples on hand.
+I found this vendor that was selling identical faux ones, so it worked out.
+But that is something Charlie actually carries around every day, that lucky blue rabbit's foot."

 8. How Dirty Candy's Rainbow-Colored System Was Born